Production Designers

 How do production designers work with other departments?

-Production designers collaborate closely with cinematography on lighting requirements, costume on visual palette, VFX on digital extensions, and locations on practical considerations.
-They're the visual hub coordinating all design elements.
+Production designers work closely with several teams.
+They guide the camera team on lighting and costume on the visual palette.
+VFX gets their direction on digital extensions, and locations on practical needs.
+The designer stays the visual hub that ties every element together.

 Related Services